zulip/zulip/templates/zerver/help/import-data-from-slack.md

 ```

 !!! warn ""
-    **Warning:** This will destroy all existing data in your Zulip instance.
+    **Warning:** This will destroy all existing data in your Zulip server

 ### Import into an existing Zulip server

+If you already have some organizations hosted on your Zulip server,
+and want to add import your Slack data as a new Zulip organization,
+you can use the following procedure.

 Log in to your Zulip server as the `zulip` user.
 Run the following
 commands, replacing `<token>` with the value generated above, and